Continued from Sometimes it Is what you don’t have.

 “You need to head straight home.
 No stops.
 Get home right away.
 It will be for the best,” said the woman.
 She had her hands on Saika’s shoulders, and her face was a study in sympathy.
 Their uncle, as if zeroing in on something the woman hadn’t said, was compendious with the goodbyes and had them on their way less than five minutes after those words were spoken.
 The ride home was tense.
 Saika’s breathing came out in quiet gasps, and her grip on the door handle was deadly.
 Georgy knew better than to ask.

-The car was not in a complete stop before she had the door open and was making a mad dash for the front door of her uncle’s house.
+The car hadn’t completely stopped before she had the door open and was making a run for the front door of her uncle’s house.
 Through the shock and sudden fear, Georgina vaguely wondered if this was not the treatment that would finally break them.